longway2go-ai/PDFIQ-Ask-your-PDF-using-RAG/README.md

 - 📂 Upload any PDF and extract structured text automatically
 - 🤖 Query document content with **GPT-4.1-nano** or other models
 - 🧠 Define a **custom system prompt** to control model behavior
-- 🔎 Uses **Quadrant VectorDB** for chunked document storage and fast retrieval
+- 🔎 Uses **Qdrant VectorDB** for chunked document storage and fast retrieval
 - 🔁 Easily swap PDFs and continue querying
 - 💬 Real-time streaming answers with a clean **Streamlit** UI
 - 🐳 **Dockerized** vector store for local development and testing